Optimal Comfortable Consumption under Epstein-Zin utility: The optimization problem

-Let $R$ and $S$ both lie in $(0,1) \cup (1,\infty)$, and set $\mathbb{V}=(1-R)\mathbb{\bar{R}}_{+}$.
-Let $\nu=\frac{1-R}{1-S}$ and $\rho=\frac{S-R}{1-R}=1-\frac{1}{\nu}$.
-We define an aggregator as follows: \be f(c,v)=\frac{c^{1-S}}{1-S}\left((1-R)v\right)^{\rho}, \ee where $R$ captures the agent's relative risk aversion, and $S$ captures the agent's elasticity of intertemporal complementarity (EIC), which is the reciprocal of the elasticity of intertemporal substitution.
+We define an aggregator as follows \be f(c,v)=\frac{c^{1-S}}{1-S}\left((1-R)v\right)^{\rho}, \forall c > 0, (1-R)v > 0, \ee where $R$ denotes relative risk aversion and $S$ the agent's elasticity of intertemporal complementarity (EIC), defined as the reciprocal of the elasticity of intertemporal substitution.
 Let $\delta > 0$ denote the subjective discount rate, reflecting the agent's rate of time preference.

-The stochastic differential utility process $(V_t^{c})$ associates to the consumption process $c \in {\cal P}_{+}$ and the aggregator $f$ is one that satisfies:
+The stochastic differential utility process $(V_t^{c})$ associates to the consumption process $c \in {\cal P}_{+}$ and the aggregator $f$ is one that satisfies

 The aggregator (\ref{eq:aggregator}) differs slightly from the classical (minus) version in the Epstein-Zin literature; however, the corresponding differential utility processes retain all essential properties, as demonstrated in \cite{HHJ23a}.
 Moreover, the space $\mathscr{P}_{+}$ of consumption streams under the aggregator (\ref{eq:aggregator}) is broader than that of the classical aggregator, eliminating restrictive integral conditions (see, e.g., \cite{SS99}) that limit its applicability.